ja7174/CAAM615/README.md

 then use a similar strategy to convert the resulting asymmetric matrix to a symmetric one and then exploit its symmetry to obtain its eigenvalues and eigenvectors

-Author - Javeria Ahmed
+Author - Javeria Ahmed <br>
-Department of Computational & Applied Math
+Department of Computational & Applied Math <br>
-George R. Brown School of Engineering
+George R. Brown School of Engineering <br>
 Rice University